pcolladosoto/homebrew-stuff/README.md

 - `botan2`: Latest `2.x` version of the [`botan`](https://botan.randombit.net) library implementing cryptography and TLS
   primitives for C++.

-## How do I install these formulae?
+## How do I install these formulae and casks?
 We just need to make the use of this tap explicit when passing the formula name as an argument to `brew`:

     $ brew install pcolladosoto/stuff/<formula>